 We Get Rid of Mold, The Right Way.

-Mold is a type of fungus that can grow on the walls, floors and ceilings of a structure, as well as on its contents.
+Mold is a type of fungus that can grow on the walls, floors, and ceilings of a structure and its contents.
 There is much more to mold removal than meets the eye.
-IAP has provided expert mold evaluation and remediation services for hundreds of homeowners and commercial buildings.
+Indoor Air Professionals has provided expert mold evaluation and remediation services for hundreds of homeowners and commercial buildings.
 Mold can make you sick, so proper removal is not something to leave to amateurs.
-Some people exposed to mold spores can have reactions such as asthma, eye irritation, fever, wheezing, inflammation in the lungs, and Skin rashes.
+Some people exposed to mold spores can have reactions such as asthma, eye irritation, fever, wheezing, inflammation in the lungs, and skin rashes.

-We were the first company in the region to obtain certification for mold remediation.
 Our problem-solving expertise means faster solutions to even the toughest mold challenges.
-We provide turnkey services – from removal of contaminated materials and HVAC system cleaning to environmental controls and structural drying.
+We provide turnkey remediation solutions including, treatment/removal of contaminated materials, HVAC system cleaning & decontamination, environmental controls & structural drying.

 Understanding A Typical Mold Project